josphatowino/hello-world/README.md

 hi guys!

-josphat here, i like python progamming because of the simplicity.
+Josphat here, i like python progamming because of the simplicity.
-I am very clever that sometimes i dont understand what am saying!
+I am very clever that sometimes i don't understand what am saying!